lfoppiano/lfoppiano/README.md

 ### Hi there 👋

+Artificial intelligence specialist with 10+ years of experience in software engineering.
+I have expertise in Text and Data Mining, Natural Language Processing, and Data Science.
+I'm interested in the development of specialized processes for scientific text, in particular document parsing and structuring.

+I like mostly anything related to the outdoor and travel.

 <!--
 **lfoppiano/lfoppiano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.